 Previous UICSC intake designs focused on noise reduction through modifying the geometry of the stock intake system.
 These intake designs failed to produce an overall noise level reduction and significantly restricted airflow to the engine.
-In 2007 UICSC lined the air intake box with a high density foam to absorb sound while minimizing flow restriction.
-For 2008, a new type of foam lining for the air box was chosen based on materials testing data.
-This was combined with a uni-directional air intake which was designed to direct sound through an opening in the hood.
-This intake proved to reduce noise emissions over the stock configuration.
-The uni-directional intake consisted of a ten-inch section of the intake pipe, cross-drilled and wrapped in high-density foam around the holes.
-The foam was then encased with a larger pipe.
-Upon testing all three air intake configurations, the cross drilled uni-directional intake proved to reduce sound significantly.
-Figure 9 shows a comparison of engine air intake configurations tested.
+In 2007, UICSC lined the air intake box with high density foam to absorb sound while minimizing flow restriction.
+For 2010, a new type of foam lining for the air box was chosen based on materials testing data.